openstack/ironic-specs/specs/approved/inspection-rules.rst

 ====================================

-Existing rules will not be automatically migrated from Inspector to Ironic since the convertion may not be always trivial (e.g. around variable interpolation or loops).
+Existing rules will not be automatically migrated from Inspector to Ironic since the conversion may not be always trivial (e.g. around variable interpolation or loops).

 Documentation Impact